 After a quick tour of their coffee roasting process, I enjoyed one of the most delicious cappuccinos I’ve ever had—smooth, rich, and perfectly balanced.But of course, it was to be expected — I was in Colombia after all!

-Colombia is the second largest flower exporter in the world, shipping millions of roses to the U.S., especially in the days leading up to Valentine’s Day.
-Walking through the market gave me a real feel for the everyday life in the city.
+And speaking of flowers, Colombia is the second-largest flower exporter in the world, shipping millions of roses to the U.S., especially before Valentine’s Day.

 Then, we headed to La Candelaria, Bogotá’s historic area, where many of the buildings are covered with beautiful murals painted by both local and international artists.
 Quite a few of the murals depicted indigenous people or had cultural themes.
 The whole area felt like an outdoor gallery, and the flags and umbrellas hanging over the streets added even more color.